3 observations after Embiid burns Wizards again with 50-point game

 In the first quarter, Embiid registered 15 of the Sixers' 25 points on 7-for-10 shooting.

 He’s often especially enjoyed playing the Wizards.
-Embiid has now scored 48 or more in three of his past four games against the Wizards.
+Embiid has now scored 48 or more points in three of his past four games against Washington.

-Washington still kept pace with the Sixers and eventually earned a lead.
-The main reason why was the Sixers’ extended, game-opening drought from behind the arc.
+The Wizards still kept pace with the Sixers and eventually earned a lead.
+The main reason why was the Sixers’ extended game-opening drought from behind the arc.

 The irony was thick when the first half ended with Maxey banking in a buzzer-beater from half court.